wultra/wultra-docs/docs/blog/Introducing-Activation-Spawn/Activation-Spawn-on-iOS.md

 import WultraActivationSpawn
 import WultraDeviceFingerprint

-// create activator with fingerprint generator. this needs to be the same as in the app that creates the deep link let activator: WASActivator do {
+// Create transporter with fingerprint generator.
+This needs to be the same as in the app that creates the deep link. let transporter: WASTransporter do {
-    let generator = try DeviceFingerprintGenerator.stable(forVendor: false, withAdditionalData: mainAppSecret, validFor: 10)
+    let generator = try DeviceFingerprintGenerator.stable(forVendor: false, withAdditionalData: mainAppSecret, validFor: 10) transporter = WASTransporter(generator: generator)
-    // sharedInfo is demo baked-in data
-    activator = WASActivator(generator: generator, sharedInfo: secondaryAppSecret)
 } catch {
-    // activator failed to create fingerprint generator return
+    // failed to create fingerprint generator
+    return
 }